Houseplants and Tropical Plants

 Aloe & Gasteraloe

 Aloe vea is well known for its medicinal qualities, but the genus goes much farther than that.
 Prickly, spotted foliage in shades of green yield a clear sap when broken, with some dwarf varieties.
 Gasteraoles offer smoother tips, but with a bumpy texture.
-These guys like it dry and sunny!
+Tiny Faucaria offer sunny flowers too!
+These guys like it dry and sunny.

 Our succulent inventory consists of plants carried over from the previous season, and those newly planted, making it highly variable.
 Check our entire succulent inventory, but please call us for specific plant availability.
 Available in 2 inch pots, 4.5 inch pots, and 6 inch hanging baskets.
 Some plants may still be growing and will be available later in the season.